giffordj1atwit/MLB-Umpire-Scorecards/README.md

 - Jupyter notebook

 ## Results
 To answer the question at hand, we need to analyze several statistical categories.
-The most important categories for determining the quality of an umpire's game are accuracy, total run impact (additionally, we analyzed the favor home stat for similar reasons), accuracy above expected, and consistency).
+The most important categories for determining the quality of an umpire's game are accuracy, total run impact (additionally, we analyzed the favor home stat for similar reasons), accuracy above expected, and consistency.
 From the data, we discover the following.

 Accuracy
 Average: 92.42%